Fernand Léger with "The City' at the Philadelphia Museum of Art, May 1943

 - Free parking on the day of your visit

-Package purchasers are responsible for booking their dining reservations with Granite Hill through Open Table or by calling 215-684-7990.
-Tax and gratuity are not included.
+Package purchasers are responsible for booking their dining reservations with Granite Hill through opentable.com/granite-hill or by calling 215-684-7990.

-The Museum offers discounted tickets weekdays from 3:00pm for $19 through December 1.
+The Museum offers discounted tickets for weekdays from 3:00pm for $20 through July 31, 2015.
 This special offer cannot be combined with other offers.

-Students with valid Student ID may purchase discounted tickets on weekdays after 12:00pm for $15 through December 1.
-Tickets available at the Museum only and are subject to availability.
+Students with valid school ID may purchase discounted tickets for weekdays after noon for $15 through July 31, 2015.
+Tickets are available at the Museum only and are subject to availability.
 This special offer cannot be combined with other offers.

-The Museum is proud to offer military personnel and their guest a discounted adult ticket for $21 through January 5, 2014, based on availability.
+The Museum is proud to offer military personnel and their guests a discounted adult ticket for $20 through September 7, 2015, Labor Day, based on availability.